Louisiana Tech vs. Southern Miss NCAA Football Odds, Plays and Insights | November 19, 2021

 Louisiana Tech Stats and Trends

-- In Louisiana Tech's 10 games this season, it has four wins against the spread.

-- Louisiana Tech's games this year have gone over the point total in 70% of its opportunities (seven times in 10 games with a set point total).
+- Louisiana Tech's games this year have hit the over on seven of 10 set point totals (70%).

-- The Bulldogs average 28.6 points per game, comparable to the 29.9 per matchup the Golden Eagles allow.
+- The Bulldogs average 28.6 points per game, comparable to the 29.9 per contest the Golden Eagles give up.

-- Louisiana Tech is 3-2 against the spread and 2-3 overall in games when it puts up more than 29.9 points.
+- When Louisiana Tech records more than 29.9 points, it is 3-2 against the spread and 2-3 overall.

-- When Louisiana Tech totals more than 365.0 yards, the team is 4-2 against the spread and 2-4 overall.
+- When Louisiana Tech amasses more than 365.0 yards, the team is 4-2 against the spread and 2-4 overall.

-- The Bulldogs have turned the ball over 15 times this season, one more turnover than the Golden Eagles have forced (14).
+- This year, the Bulldogs have turned the ball over 15 times, one more than the Golden Eagles' takeaways (14).

 - Find the latest spread and moneyline odds for Louisiana Tech at SISportsbook.